Frequently Asked Questions

 -

-We are a small tea company, based in Naarm (Melbourne), Australia.
-We specialise strictly Chinese tea, and almost exclusively in pu-erh tea, from Yunnan province.
-We produce our own range of teas each season, from material we source in the tea mountains.
-Despite appearances, you may be shocked to learn that we are not in-fact a global megacorporation, but merely small team of three people who would say 'I work at KUURA', and a handful of others who'd say 'I work with KUURA'.
+We are a small tea company, based in Birrarung-ga/Naarm (Melbourne, Australia).
+We specialise strictly in Chinese tea, and almost exclusively in pu-erh tea from Yunnan province.
+We produce our own collection of teas each year, from material we source in the tea mountains.
+Despite appearances, you may be shocked to learn that we are not, in fact, a global megacorporation, but a small team of three people who would say 'I work at KUURA', and a handful of other friends and longterm collaborators who'd say 'I work with KUURA'.

-KUURA was birthed at the start of 2017 as the unavoidable progression of excessive consumption of pu-erh tea.
+KUURA was birthed at the start of 2017 as an unavoidable progression of our personal (read: excessive, expensive, all-consuming) consumption of pu-erh tea.
 All 'businessess' exist for a reason, usually to create profits.
 For sure, this business allows us earn a livelihood, but the sole motivation is to find and make teas that we personally want to drink.
 We long for a day where we can just share and drink tea in free association, and not have to sell it.
 Unfortunately for now, we must be bastards and try to sell you products, to keep the machine going.
 Sorry about that.

 -